JeffreysDA/Duty-Roster-Creator/README.md

 ### Required Files
 The Primary file is the **Able Body Report Roster.xlsm** (ABRR).
 The ABRR is the powerhouse behind the other files and is the bulk of this tool.
 It requires the **2_TEMPLATES** folder and all of its contents to properly work.
-The files can work from almost any location, but may have issues if used from a network drive (Share drive, OneNote, etc.).
+The files can work from almost any location, but may have issues if used from a network drive (Share drive, OneDrive, etc.).
 Aside from ensuring that you have the ABRR, and the **2_TEMPLATES** folder (with all of its contents) the only other requirement is that the file structure remain the same.
 This just means that both the ABRR and the **2_TEMPLATES** folder need to be located in the same spot.
 This also means that the files cannot be renamed.